The taskbar in Qt Creator can display following types of output:

 - To-Do Entries

-The Issues pane provides lists of following types of issues:
+Issues lists the following types of issues:

 - Build System - Errors and warnings encountered during a build.